Masai ostrich: Eggs

 Masai ostrich eggs are large (grapefruit-sized) and white in color.
 They measure 14–16 cm and weigh between 1.0 and 1.6 kg.
 Egg hatching occurs during October and November, when eastern Africa experiences brief periods of rainfall that generates edible plants that are the Masai ostriches primary food source.
 Hatchlings are about the size of a domestic chicken hen and are physically precocious, but still require parental care.

 The conspicuous size and color of the Masai ostrich eggs makes them an easy target for predation, particularly when major females abandon nests for upwards of two to three weeks prior to incubation.
 A 2008 study found the salient white egg coloration to be an evolutionary trade-off favoring a reduced risk of eggs overheating and occurrence of embryo mortality over increased predation during these periods of exposure.

 Food and feeding

 Like other Struthio camelus subspecies, Masai ostriches are almost entirely herbivorous.
 Their diet consists mainly of grasses, bushes, herbs, succulents, and leaves.
-Occasionally they will consume flowers, fruits, seeds, and animal protein (e.g. lizards, insects, etc.), but to a lesser extant.
+Occasionally they will consume flowers, fruits, seeds, and animal protein (e.g. lizards, insects, etc.), but to a lesser extent.